top of page

 After School: Geared towards 8-12 year olds.
 Operate Monday - Thursday from 3:30pm - 6:00pm.
 Students complete homework/studying with Tulane University students on-site (if needed), actively work with mentors, participate in physical fitness activities or athletic training and will receive a free meal daily.

 Mentoring: Geared towards 13-18 year old youth.
-We require a check-in, at minimum, once a week with mentors to provide updates on their improvement plans that are curated to their specific needs and/or to participate in enrichment activities.
+We require a check-in, at minimum, twice a week with mentors to provide updates on their improvement plans that are curated to their specific needs and/or to participate in enrichment activities.

 Family to Prison Pipeline: Provides relationship restoration support, propose bills that will positively effect those incarcerated and their loved ones, advocate for youth and parents that need support navigating the legal system, etc.